Learn everything you need to know about startup capital

 How to determine Startup Capital needed for your business

-When I’m writing business plans, I ask the “who, what, when, where, how and why” questions as I’m working my way through each section of the business plan.
+When I’m writing business plans, I ask the “who, what, when, where, how and why” questions.
 Answering these questions help define and justify expenses related to your startup costs.
 Basically, you need to determine if it’s an “essential expense” or a luxury.
 Start by making a list of equipment that you feel are essential to starting and operating your business.
-Ask yourself “what is needed”, “why it is needed”, “how it will be used”… You get the idea.
+Ask yourself, “what is needed”, “why it is needed”, “how it will be used”… You get the idea.
 Create an expansive list of everything you think you will need to start your business.
 Be sure to include marketing expenses related to your launch and continued promotional expenses needed to increase sales.

 What’s the cost to Own your niche?